 GB is susceptible to climate triggered natural disasters.
-An assessment disaster events of the last two decades show that landslides, floods and avalanches are some of the most frequent events in the region.
+An assessment of disaster events of the last two decades shows that landslides, torrential floods, GLOF and avalanches are some of the most frequent events in the region.
 There are strong signals that the impacts of climate change and ensuing natural hazards will further exacerbate in the coming decades in the region as GB is already encountering climate change impacts that are too visible to ignore.

-GB is food deficient as more than 50% of its food staples including wheat are supplied from down country.
+GB is food deficient as more than 50% of its food staples including wheat are supplied from other parts of country.
 Climate change related disasters hit the region frequently.
 This further increases the food insecurity of local population.
 GB endures diverse range of animal and plant species.
-Though 50% of the area is protected to forefend endangered species, they continued to be threatened for many reasons like over-exploitation of medicinal plants and habitat destruction.
+Though 50% of the area is protected to save endangered species, they continued to be threatened for many reasons like over-exploitation of medicinal plants and habitat destruction.